proptest-rs/proptest/book/src/proptest/tutorial/config.md

-# Configuring the number of tests cases requried
+# Configuring the number of tests cases required

 The default number of successful test cases that must execute for a test as a whole to pass is currently 256.
 If you are not satisfied with this